The Global Awareness for Travelers Story

 Mosaic outside a mosque, Iran, photo Denise Ames

-Dr. Denise R. Ames has moved from her academic career as an educator to creating a non-profit, informational, travel organization.
+Dr. Denise R. Ames has moved from her academic career as an educator to creating an educational, non-profit travel program.
 Her academic subjects of world history, US history, cultural diversity, global issues, geography, and global awareness and her personal work in the areas of personal and global well-being, parlay smoothly into enhancing global awareness for travelers.
 Dr. Ames is passionate about traveling and learning about different cultures and their history; she hopes to share her passion and years of accumulated knowledge and lived experiences about these topics with fellow engaged travelers.

 The Full Global Awareness for Travelers Story